-Here is my advice on how to be budget savvy without “skimping” on your wedding day:
+Below is my advice on how to be budget savvy without “skimping” on your wedding day.

-- Create your Priorities.
+Prioritize what is most important to you, and put your focus on those areas.
 You will read this EVERYWHERE, but it is oh so true.
 We stuck to this, first and foremost, and knew where a bulk of our money was going (and also knew where it should go due to our research).

 Do you have any other suggestions for future brides on being budget savvy?